istio/istio.io/_blog/2018/egress-tcp.md

 ## Relation to mesh expansion
 Note that the scenario described in this post is different from the mesh expansion scenario, described in the [Integrating Virtual Machines]({{home}}/docs/guides/integrating-vms.html) guide.
-In that scenario, a MySQL instance runs on a an external
+In that scenario, a MySQL instance runs on an external
 (outside the cluster) machine (a bare metal or a VM), integrated with the Istio service mesh.
 The MySQL service becomes a first-class citizen of the mesh with all the beneficial features of Istio applicable.
 Among other things, the service becomes addressable by a local cluster domain name, for example by `mysqldb.vm.svc.cluster.local`, and the communication to it can be secured by
 [mutual TLS authentication]({{home}}/docs/concepts/security/mutual-tls.html).
 There is no need to create an egress rule to access this service, however the service has to be registered with Istio.
 To enable such integration, Istio components (_Envoy proxy_, _node-agent_, _istio-agent_) must be